Ropalidia romandi: Description

-Ropalidia romandi is unique for its overall yellow color, with dark brown markings on its thorax and abdomen.
-Measuring around 12mm, R. romandi is considered small.
+Ropalidia romandi is distinct among Australian paper wasps for its overall yellow color, with dark brown markings on its thorax and abdomen.
+R. romandi is a small paper wasp at 6.0-7.0 mm.
 The first segment of the abdomen in Ropalidia is narrower than the following segments.
 R. romandi's front wings fold lengthwise when resting, which is a common characteristic of paper wasps.

-Its nest is referred to as ‘paper bag nest’ because it consists of a papery envelope covering several horizontal combs.
+Its nest is referred to as "paper bag nest" because it consists of a papery envelope covering several horizontal combs.
 Both the envelope and its contents are made of papery plant fibers glued together with saliva.
 The nest is either spherical or hemispherical in shape, can be up to one meter long, and is usually found in trees or eaves of buildings.

 Distribution and habitat

 In Australia R. romandi is found in Northern Territory and Queensland.
 It is one of the most common paper wasp species in Eastern Queensland.
 R. romandi lives in both tropical and temperate climates.
 However, their habitats are prone to cold winters, which results in seasonal colony activity.
-Nests can be found hanging from the underside of various tree branches and building eaves at anywhere from 2.5m to 30m above the ground.
+Nests can be found hanging from the underside of various tree branches and building eaves at anywhere from 2.3m to 30m above the ground.
 They commonly attach their nests to Eucalypts, which shed their bark frequently.
 When this occurs, the nests fall to the ground and are abandoned by the colony.
 Shortly after, a new nest is constructed.